Guatemala landslide death toll tops 220; another 350 missing

-GUATEMALA CITY (Reuters) - At least 220 bodies have been recovered after a massive landslide buried part of a town in Guatemala last week while about 350 people are missing, national disaster agency Conred said on Thursday.
+GUATEMALA CITY, Oct 8 (Reuters) - At least 220 bodies have been recovered after a massive landslide buried part of a town in Guatemala last week while about 350 people are missing, national disaster agency Conred said on Thursday.

 Loosened by heavy rains, a hillside collapsed onto Santa Catarina Pinula on the southeastern flank of Guatemala City on Oct.
 1, burying more than a hundred homes under tons of earth, rock and trees, and sparking a huge rescue effort.